tariqajyusuf/fidesdocs/pages/regulations/cpra/privacy_policy_cpra.md

     * Right to Opt-Out
     * Right to limit the use of sensitive personal information
     * Right to opt-out of automated decision making
-    * Right to kNow about automated decision making
+    * Right to know about automated decision making
     * Right to Access
     * Right to Delete
-    * Right to correction
+    * Right to Correction
     * Right to Data Portability

-    So for the example of the “right to access” their data, you should provide a statement that explains their rights and how they can be actioned, similar to the example below:
+    For the example of the “right to access” their data, you should provide a statement that explains their rights and how they can be enacted.
+Here's an example below.

     > **Right of Access**: You may request access to the specific pieces of Personal Information we have about you.
 You may also request additional details about our information practices, including the categories of Personal Information we collect, the sources of information, the types of third parties we share information with, the types of Personal Information we share for business purposes, and details about the information we have shared, if any.
 You may request access by visiting our [Privacy Center](privacy.ethyca.com) or contacting us via [privacy@acme.com](mailto:privacy@acme.com).